EnrieSala/EnrieSala/Assets/HRMFireServicesMapping/README.md

 - No installation required

 ## Usage
+### Download and Organize Files
+Download all files and organize them as shown in the folder structure above:
-- Open index.html in your browser.
+1. Place index.html in the root folder.
+2. Place style.css in a styles subfolder.
+3. Place main.js in a scripts subfolder.
+4. Place the logo image in a logos subfolder.

+### Open the Application
+1. Open the index.html file from your local drive in a modern web browser (Chrome, Firefox, Edge).
-- Interact with the map: pan, zoom, and click features for more information
+2. Interact with the Map
+3. Pan, zoom, and click features for more information.
-- Use widgets (Home, Basemap Toggle, Legend, Line of Sight, Elevation Profile) for enhanced navigation and analysis.
+4. Use widgets for navigation and spatial analysis.

 ## File Descriptions
 ### index.html